jschultz299/Path-Planning/README.md

 <img src="https://github.com/jschultz299/Path-Planning/blob/main/A-Star/img/graph.png" width=26%> <img src="https://github.com/jschultz299/Path-Planning/blob/main/A-Star/img/solution.png" width=25%>

 This is a weighted, undirectional graph.
-The graph consists of 6 nodes.
+The graph consists of ```n = 6``` nodes.
 The start node is node #1 while the goal node is node #6.
 Some of the nodes are connected via edges such that there are multiple paths you can take to reach the goal node from the start node.

 Each edge also contains an associated cost.
 This can be thought of as the effort required to take that path, or perhaps the distance between nodes, though then this graph is not shown to scale.